AXON Google Tag Manager Integration

 ---|---|---|

 event_name | string | The name for this event.
-See the Events Section for available events. |
+See AXON Pixel Events and Objects for available events. |

 event_data | object | The data for this event.
-See the Events Section below for data to send.
+See AXON Pixel Events and Objects for data to send.
 (Note: you do not need to send event_data with page_view .) |

 All events require the event_name